Kitware/CMake/Help/manual/cmake-server.7.rst

   with the sysroot path.
 "fileGroups"
   contains the source files making up the target.
-  "crossReferences"
-  contains the location of the target in the corresponding CMakeLists.txt file and the locations of the related statements like "target_link_libraries"

 FileGroups are used to group sources using similar settings together.